Mohammadreza-Tatlari/Document-Collection/Ansible-Docs/Ansible.md

 ### When Condition in Ansible
 The task will run only if the condition is true.
-If it is false, the task will be skipped to ensure no misconfigurations with environments occur will take place. for instance: <br>
+If it is false, the task will be skipped to ensure no misconfigurations with environment occur will take place. for instance: <br>
 we are going to add a condition that if the distro is Ubuntu or debain playbook will use `apt` package and otherwise it will skip and apply the relative task